P7XCKD/NF/Notes Factory/Semister 5/BSA/qb/bsa pt 1 to do solved.md

  Based on its structure, data is fundamentally categorized into three main types:

-> [!abstract] Data Types
+> [!abstract] Structured Data
 >
-> -   **Structured Data**: Data that is highly organized and follows a fixed format.
+> Structured Data: This is data that is highly organized and follows a fixed format.
 It is easy to store and analyze using traditional databases.
 >
 > -   **Example**: Information in a spreadsheet with clear rows and columns, such as customer names and order dates.
 >

+***

+> [!abstract] Unstructured Data
+>
-> -   **Unstructured Data**: Data that has no predefined format.
+> Unstructured Data: This is data that has no predefined format.
 It is difficult to store in a traditional database and requires advanced tools for analysis.
 >
 > -   **Example**: Text from emails, social media posts, videos, images, and audio files.
 >

+***

+> [!abstract] Semi-structured Data
+>
-> -   **Semi-structured Data**: Data that does not fit into a traditional database but has some organizational tags or properties.
+> Semi-structured Data: This data does not fit into a traditional database but has some organizational tags or properties.
 >
 > -   **Example**: Data stored in XML or JSON files, often used in web applications.
 >
 ***